 Section 1.
 Membership shall be open to any person in sympathy with the purpose of the organization upon payment of the dues applicable to the class of membership selected.

 Section 2.
-The classes of membership shall be as follows: Individual, Household, Sustaining, Life, Junior, and Honorary.
+The classes of membership shall be as follows: Individual, Household, Sustaining, Life, Junior, Courtesy, and Honorary.
 Dues and definitions shall be set forth in the Society’s Manual of Operations, hereafter referred to as the Manual.
-All members shall be entitled to one vote at meetings, shall receive Society publications, and may serve on committees.
+All members, except Complimentary, shall be entitled to one vote at meetings or in the annual election, shall receive Society publications, and may serve on committees.

 Section 3.
-Dues for any class of membership may be changed at any time upon recommendation of the Board of Directors, and approved by two-thirds vote of the members present at any regular or special membership meeting.
+Dues for any class of membership may be changed at any time upon recommendation of the Board of Directors, and approved by two-thirds vote of the members participating at any membership meeting or annual election.

 Section 4.
 The membership year shall begin on September 1.
-Members whose dues remain unpaid on March 1 shall be dropped from membership, but may be reinstated upon payment of the current year.
+Members whose dues remain unpaid on March 1 shall be dropped from membership, but may be reinstated upon payment of the current year dues.